Solar panel: Degradation

 On the other hand, if we analyze the performance of thin-film photovoltaic modules, an initial period of strong degradation is observed (which can last several months and even up to 2 years), followed by a later stage in which the degradation stabilizes, being then comparable to that of crystalline silicon.
 Strong seasonal variations are also observed in such thin-film technologies because the influence of the solar spectrum is much greater.

-For example, for modules of amorphous silicon, micromorphic silicon or cadmium telluride, we are talking about annual degradation rates for the first years of between 3% and 4%.
-However, other technologies, such as CIGS, show much lower degradation rates, even in those early years.
+Solar panels of amorphous silicon, micromorphic silicon or cadmium telluride, can have annual degradation rates for the first years of between 3% and 4%.

+Copper indium gallium selenide solar panels show lower degradation rates than crystalline silicon, even in early years.